kaoengine/kao-frontend-knowledge-base/css/BoxModel.md

 ![Alt text](/images/paddingDetail.png)

-<p align="center">(The green part is padding, and the corresponding padding values are displayed on the top, bottom, left, right, and right)<p>
+<p align="center">(The green part is padding, and the corresponding padding values are displayed on the top, bottom, left, and right)<p>

 #### Margin refers to the outer margin, which is used to define the space around the element.